 The maximum speed of the Model 307 was 241 miles per hour (388 kilometers per hour) at 6,000 feet (1,828.8 meters).
 Cruise speed was 215 miles per hour (346 kilometers per hour) at 10,000 feet (3,048 meters).
 The service ceiling was 23,300 feet (7,101.8 meters).

-During World War II, TWA sold its Stratoliners to the United States government which designated them C-75 and placed them in transatlantic passenger service.
-After the war, the 307s were returned to TWA and they were sent back to Boeing for modification and overhaul.
+In 1944, the 307s were returned to TWA and they were sent back to Boeing for modification and overhaul.
 The wings, engines and tail surfaces were replaced with those from the more advanced B-17G Flying Fortress.
 The last one in service was retired in 1951.

 Of the ten Stratoliners built for Pan Am and TWA, only one remains.
 Fully restored by Boeing, NC19903 is at the Stephen F. Udvar-Hazy Center of the Smithsonian Institution.

-© 2017, Bryan R. Swopesby
+© 2019, Bryan R. Swopes